Did You Know — Your License Plate Protects Our Coast?

 The federation will receive $20 per plate as a contribution, which will be used to support restoration, protection and education projects.

-In addition to providing more than $100,000 a year for federation projects, our license plates provide about $50,000 annually to the State of North Carolina for important travel and tourism investments, including handicapped accessibility.
+In addition to providing more than $100,000 a year for federation projects, our license plates provide about $50,000 annually to the State of North Carolina for important travel and tourism investments, including highway beautification, handicapped accessibility and visitors centers.